107zxz/inscr-onln/tools/patch-notes.md

-v0.1.3 is out!
+v0.1.4 is out!

-This update fixes some important bugs and adds a new feature
+This update fixes all those bugs discovered during the tournament

 * New Features
-    * Card tooltips can now be enabled in the theme editor
-    * Accessibility icons now update when the setting is changed
+    * "Test" mode in deck editor.
+Lets you play the currently selected deck against yourself
+    * Custom background images (place a file named background.png/jpg in the game directory
 * Bug Fixes
-    * Cards with the "Bifurcated Strike" and "Trifurcated Strike" sigils will no longer softlock the game when dying as a result of attacking a card with the "Sharp Quills" sigil.
+    * You can no longer sacrifice your opponent's cards
-    * Fixed the room code system on windows when the user has a space in their username (again)
+    * Hopefully fixed the room code system on windows not working the first time after install
+    * Buff Conduit's effect now stacks
+    * The conduit icon now changes colour to match the current theme